marialysyuk/Operations-Research/README.md

 Your goal is to minimize the amount of carriers given the constraints above.

-The timetable of planes' arrival is in the file 'SVO_data.txt'.
+The timetable of planes' arrival is in the file 'SVO_timetable.txt'.
 There is presented the distribution of containers taken by airplanes between 9:00 and 17:55.